maher243/SmartContractsMeasurment/README.md

 ### A Measurment System for Ethereum Smart Contracts

 "The measurment system is to allow measuring the execution time (CPU Time) of Ethereum smart contracts.
 It measures the CPU Time for both contract-creation and contract-execution transactions.
 We developed the measurment system to be run on top of **Pyethereum client**; and we might extend it in the future to support other clients like Go."
-For more details we refer the reader to our paper **"Performance benchmarking of smart contracts to assess miner incentives in Ethereum"**.

 #### Requirements: